Contractual Dispute Resolution in Construction Contracts

 The engineer’s role in managing the procedure for claims and disputes under Clause 20 [Employer’s and Contractor’s Claims], where the engineer provides an initial response to notice of claims, is discussed above.
 Here, the engineer’s role in dispute avoidance through the process of ‘agreement or determination’ is considered.
-Under the determination process, the engineer plays an important role in encouraging agreement in the event of claims or disputed matters between the parties with the aim of attempting to resolve disputes to avoid a claim escalating to formal proceedings.
+Under the determination process, the role of the engineer is important in encouraging agreement in the event of claims or disputed matters between the parties with the aim of attempting to resolve disputes to avoid a claim escalating to formal proceedings.

 The procedure for obtaining the parties’ agreement or determination is set out in Sub-Clause 3.7 of the FIDIC 2017 Red Book.
 The effect of the engineer’s agreement or determination, pursuant to Sub-Clause 3.7.4, is that it is to be binding on both parties unless it is corrected or, in the case of a determination, it is revised under Clause 21 [Disputes and Arbitration].

 Sub-Clause 3.7.1 requires the engineer to consult with the parties in an attempt to reach an agreement.
 If agreement is reached between the parties, Sub-Clause 3.7.3 requires the engineer to give notice to both parties of the agreement, which shall be signed by both parties.